com-480-data-visualization/datavis-project-2022-team_philippe/README.md

 In short, we mainly used Pandas to find the distribution of some interesting categorical columns (author, language, genre, publisher, setting).
 We wanted to know if the categories were uniformly spread, or if there were many rarely-used categories and a few common ones.
 It turns out that the latter is true for every categorical column, though at different amplitudes.

 For the publishers, we had noticed that many entries were very very similar but not exactly equal.
 We call them quasi-duplicates.
-We tried to do some statistical analysis to show that, but the method nor the results were really conclusive.
-Still, we gave some examples.
+We tried to do some statistical analysis to show that, but neither the method nor the results were really conclusive.
+Still, we gave some examples of the issue.
 This is a problem if we want to make a meaningful visualization later on.
 This worsens the previously mentioned non-uniform spread of values, too.

 For the languages, a large majority of books in the dataset were written in English (42661 books), and only a few thousands of books are available in all the other languages.
 We'll surely select only English books in our visualization, so that it's easier to make similarity analyses between their descriptions.